-Did opposition within the Protestant church fight back against the ruinous birth control gains in the 19th century?
+Did opposition rise up and fight back against the ruinous birth control gains in the 19th century?
 In America, fervent opposition endeavored to do so, as with Charles Knowlton's arrest, trial, and conviction for his disruptive publication named earlier.
 Opposition more widespread and substantive culminated in 1873 when devout Christian crusader Anthony Comstock, a Protestant reformer, achieved federal passage of the Comstock Act, which defined contraceptives as "obscene and illicit" and made their distribution through the mail or across state lines a federal crime.
 For many years denominational leaders had opposed birth controls much like the Early Church fathers and writers (Justin Martyr, Irenaeus, Clement of Alexandria, author of the Didache, Cyprian, Hippolytus, Lactantius, Epiphanius, Chrysostom, Jerome, among others) had done and centuries later like Protestant reformers, preachers, and authors (Martin Luther, John Calvin, Martin Bucer, William Bradford, John Knox, William Tyndale, Matthew Henry, Cotton Mather, John Wesley, (and later) Charles Spurgeon, C.S.
 Lewis, Arthur Pink, and John R. Rice) did, to name several among the many.

-But with long revered church barriers steadily eroding, the 20th century would begin and progress with Protestants numbing to contraception opponents, such as renowned Baptist evangelist Billy Sunday.
-Soon the dark invaders would see windfall gain with the church's sanction of birth control-a permeative step that would sever 1900 years of Christian Church unity against child aversion and anchor into church history an epochal turning point in Western moral values.
+But with long revered church barriers steadily eroding, the 20th century would begin and progress with Protestants numbing to contraception and eugenics opponents, such as renowned evangelists Billy Sunday and John Rice.
+Soon the dark invaders would see windfall gain with the church's sanction of birth control-a permeative step that would sever 1900 years of Christian Church unity against child aversion and anchor into Church history an epochal turning point in Western moral values.
 The result would be uncharted cultural transformation with far-reaching desolation.
-Today, with the transformation and desolation screaming at us, our church in America condemns the population reduction schemes of vain theorists (alluded to earlier) yet appears to remain oblivious to the population control disaster it formally initiated before World War II and continues to sustain with silence and indifference.
+Today, with the transformation and desolation screaming at us, our church in America condemns the population reduction schemes of vain theorists (alluded to earlier) yet appears oblivious to the population control disaster it formally initiated before World War II and continues to sustain with silence and indifference.

-The Birth Control Movement Advances and Fills Strategic Voids Created by Our Church's Retreat
+The Birth Control Movement Advances and Fills Strategic Voids Created by Our Church's Retreat forgiven the initial sanction and spared the church and America untold tragedy.

-Encased increasingly in church secrecy, contraception was of minimal concern to America's Protestants by mid-20th century.
-Had an impassioned army of pastors and laity led with prayer and resolve to purge the church of child aversion's inherent perils, God would have forgiven the initial sanction and spared the church and America untold tragedy.
 But with Protestants partaking ever more freely of Planned Parenthood founder Margaret Sanger's religion, "Birth Control," they did not perceive the ominous cultural upheaval underway.
 Nor did they have heart to battle the aggressive and cunning leadership that Sanger and her associates thrust against America's traditional moral values and the Christian Church.
 Sanger reviled "Christianity" as "parasitic" and "infamous."
 She deemed "The marriage bed...the most degenerating influence in the social order... a decadent institution."
 Desiring a "race of human thoroughbreds," she reviled the poor and uneducated as burdensome "human weeds."